lzy-sidryu/cs114hw6/readme.md

 calc_dist('like', 'bite', reduced_ppmi)
 ```

-    The distance between women and men is 0.851
+    The distance between women and men is 0.038
-    The distance between women and dogs is 2.704
+    The distance between women and dogs is 0.776
-    The distance between dogs and men is 2.185
+    The distance between dogs and men is 0.741
-    The distance between feed and like is 2.052
+    The distance between feed and like is 0.280
-    The distance between feed and bite is 5.101
+    The distance between feed and bite is 1.226
-    The distance between like and bite is 3.558
+    The distance between like and bite is 0.994

-We can see the reduced ppmi matrix still keep the information needed.
+We can see the reduced ppmi matrix still keeps the information needed.

 ## Task 2